Borrowing Materials from the Library:

 A: The Service Desk has a designated space for holding lost/found items for a limited time.
 Service Desk staff will be happy to check the area for you anytime an item is reported missing.
 Personal possessions found in the Library, the corridor outside the Library, or the patio on the lower level, may be turned in at the Service Desk.
-After a few days all items in the library's lost-and-found drawer are taken to the information desk at the entrance to the main hospital.

 Q: I'm a doctor, living in Charlottesville.
 I came to the Library to do some research and couldn't get in the door from the street.
 Why not?